 MSc Money, Banking & Finance

-The professional training provided in the MSc has allowed graduates from the programme to work as economists in central banks, as financial analysts in financial institutions and to undertake doctoral research.
+The professional training provided in the MSc has allowed graduates from the programme to work as economists in central banks and government organisations, and as bankers, financial analysts and risk managers in financial institutions.
+Some also go on to pursue doctoral research.

 The programme is based in the Department of Economics but is taught jointly with the Department of Accounting and Finance.
 The first two terms are devoted to taught modules to give you a strong grounding in key areas of theory and practice.
 In the third term and over the summer months students complete a research project (dissertation).
 Each individual student is assigned to a supervisor on the basis of their expertise on the topic selected.
 The dissertation allows you to analyse a research theme in depth and apply the theoretical and statistical skills you have developed during the taught part of the programme.